Betamethasone/ calcipotriene ointment

 - you are allergic to any ingredient in betamethasone/calcipotriene ointment

-- you have a known or suspected calcium metabolism disorder, high levels of calcium or vitamin D in the blood, or high levels of calcium in the urine
+- you have high levels of calcium in the blood or urine

-- you have a viral infection; thin skin; or a bacterial, fungal, viral, or tuberculosis (TB) skin infection
+- you have thin skin or a skin infection at the affected area

 Contact your doctor or health care provider right away if any of these apply to you.